OxCGRT/covid-policy-tracker/documentation/interpretation_guide.md

  - The index methodology can be found [here](index_methodology.md)  detailing how the different indices are calculated
  - If there are stricter restrictions on a weekend, we record these stricter policies for just the Saturday and Sunday dates, and the less stringent ones on weekdays, so each data point accurately reflects the situation in that country on that given day
  - If coding a country with a contested government or multiple ruling parties, we follow the guidance to code the dominant tendency, and record the policies of the more formalised government, or the one which governs the larger proportion of the population
- - **Subnational**: If a state robustly institutionalises a federal recommendation or requirement under their own policy, for example by republishing federal guidance as the state’s own, this can be coded as a state policy intervention, as well as one introduced by the national government, and thus coded independently under the subnational jurisdiction coding.
-If the stringency of the policy has clearly been driven by the state, then the code would be raised at the subnational level.